by Attorney William Bronchick

 A living trust is a document that appoints a trustee to handle your affairs when you (and your spouse) are gone.
 Assets can be held in trust for prolonged periods of time if a beneficiary is a minor at the time of your death.
 Also, a trustee may have the discretion to distribute or not distribute assets based on the needs and particular situation your heirs are in.
 For example, many of my clients request the trust have a provision that if an heir is a habitual drug user or in jail for a felony, the trustee will not give that heir any money.
 There are endless options you can place in a trust, and I haven’t told you the best part… a living trust avoids the probate process.
 This only works, however, if all of your assets are titled in the trust.
 Many clients forgot that step and end up in probate court anyway.

-How to Hold Assets in a Living Trust
+How Do You Hold Assets in a Living Trust?

 Many attorneys who do estate planning will advise the client to re-title all of their rental properties in the trust.
 While this avoids probate, it does not offer any assets protection for the other assets in the trust.
 Instead, it makes more sense to own real estate and other assets in various entities (LLC, for example), and then have the ownership of the entities in the trust.
 This will give you both asset protection AND probate avoidance.

 Remember, estate planning for real estate investors is not a one-time affair.
-Any change in your marital status, the death of beneficiaries, a birth of a child, or changes in the law may require a review of the plan.
-In short, if you have no estate plan or your plan is over 10 years old, it may be time to visit with an estate planning attorney.
+Any change in your marital status, the death of beneficiaries, the birth of a child, or changes in the law may require a review of the plan.
+In short, if you have no estate plan or your plan is over 5-10 years old, it may be time to revisit with an estate planning attorney.